 Working in conjunction with their academic advisers, students may opt to focus their studies on the media buying, planning and selling process.
-In addition to the required advertising courses, students selecting this course of study would also take the following: ADV 4318 Interactive Advertising, ADV 4325 Advertising Internship (in a media-related position), ADV 4376 Advanced Advertising Media and ADV 4381 Advertising Sales Management.
+In addition to the required advertising courses, students selecting this course of study would also take three of the following: ADV 4318, 4325 (in a media-related position), 4365, 4376 and 4381.